 Conflict can be minimized if you put your best effort into co-parenting

-It is healthiest for your child when you do your best to work with your ex-spouse during and after your child custody case in order to make decisions together that are in your child’s best interests.
-Keep in mind that if there has been a history of domestic violence, substance abuse, a history of cooperation issues or even a significant distance between your residences, co-parenting may not be possible.
+It is healthiest for your child when you do your best to work with your ex-spouse during and after your child custody case to make decisions together that are in your child’s best interests.
+Keep in mind that if there has been a history of domestic violence, substance abuse, a history of cooperation issues, or even a significant distance between your residences, co-parenting may not be possible.
 However, for most of you reading this blog post-co-parenting is not only possible it is essential to your being able to give your child his or her best opportunity to be raised in a stable environment.

-The comparison I used in the opening section to this blog post, that of a businessperson being compared to a parent, is actually quite apt in my opinion.
+The comparison I used in the opening section of this blog post, that of a businessperson being compared to a parent, is quite apt in my opinion.
 It is hard to think about yourself, not as a loving caretaker, but rather as an objective, results-oriented businessperson but that is what you become once you enter into a family law case.
 The rules that govern your relationship with your ex-spouse and your child are written in black and white almost as if it were a business contract.
-It is, in fact, a contract of sorts between yourself, your ex-spouse and the judge.
+It is, in fact, a contract of sorts between yourself, your ex-spouse, and the judge.

 Communication is the key to any good relationship.
-It may not be possible at this stage to communicate as effectively as you would like with a person who you are divorcing but it essential that you make an effort to start anew for the betterment of your child.
+It may not be possible at this stage to communicate as effectively as you would like with a person who you are divorcing but it is essential that you make an effort to start anew for the betterment of your child.
 If you can be positive with your ex-spouse about your efforts to co-parent each of you will be better served in doing so.
-Not only will your final orders require that you behave in such a manner, but the well-being of your child demands that you make an attempt to act civilly.
+Not only will your final orders require that you behave in such a manner, but the well-being of your child demands that you attempt to act civilly.

 Conflict is normal- don’t be normal

 If you were to ask a judge if it were normal for two divorcing parents to not get along with one another the response would surely be that, yes, it is normal.
-That normal back and forth of arguing, anger and conflict work against the successful resolution of a case and can also harm your relationship with your child.
-In these situations, it is worth noting that it is those parents who can be "weird", set their differences aside and do what is best for their child that judges will give the most latitude to in terms of possession arrangements.
+That normal back and forth of arguing, anger, and conflict work against the successful resolution of a case and can also harm your relationship with your child.
+In these situations, it is worth noting that it is those parents who can be "weird", set their differences aside, and do what is best for their child that judges will give the most latitude to in terms of possession arrangements.
 If you display an unwillingness to co-parent it may be that your possession schedule is by the book and very rigid.